cleanunicorn/polka-dot-mnemonic-brute/Readme.md

 $ npm run brute -- --mnemonic="alpha XXX achieve iron alone lava high quick stairs talk vocal any"
 ```

-The second word will be bruteforced.
+In this example the word in the second position will be bruteforced.
 A request to the Polkadot blockchain explorer will be done to validate the address generated exists.

 Good luck!